Trump's former campaign chair Manafort had plan to benefit Putin

 Manafort proposed extending his existing work in eastern Europe to Uzbekistan, Tajikistan and Georgia, where he pledged to bolster the legitimacy of governments friendly to Putin and undercut anti-Russian figures through political campaigns, non-profit front groups and media operations.

-For the $10-million contract, Manafort did not use his public-facing consulting firm, Davis Manafort.
+For the $10 million contract, Manafort did not use his public-facing consulting firm, Davis Manafort.
 Instead, he used a company, LOAV Ltd., that he had registered in Delaware in 1992.
 He listed LOAV as having the same address of his lobbying and consulting firms in Alexandria, Virginia.
 In other records, LOAV’s address was listed as Manafort’s home, also in Alexandria.
-Manafort sold the home in July 2015 for $1.4-million.
+Manafort sold the home in July 2015 for $1.4 million.
 He now owns an apartment in Trump Tower in New York, as well as other properties in Florida and New York.

 One strategy memo to Deripaska was written by Manafort and Rick Davis, his business partner at the time.
 In written responses to the AP, Davis said he did not know that his firm had proposed a plan to covertly promote the interests of the Russian government.